damil123/Portfolio-Site/README.md

 ## Project Overview
 This project is a portfolio site created for my Web & Script Programming course.
 The site showcases my background, projects, and contact information.

-The portfolio consists of four main pages:
+The portfolio contains four main pages:
 - **Home** – landing page with introduction
 - **About Me** – photo and video
 - **Projects** – list of projects with descriptions